gohilnihar07/Samsungpdtraining/README.md

 <details>
 	<summary>Post-synthesis simulation of Priority decoder 2x4 </summary>
 	The combinational circuit that change the binary information into 2N output lines is known as Decoders.
 The binary information is passed in the form of N input lines.
 The output lines define the 2N-bit code for the binary information.
 In simple words, the Decoder performs the reverse operation of the Encoder.
 At a time, only one input line is activated for simplicity.
 The produced 2N-bit output code is equivalent to the binary information. <br>
+      In the 2 to 4 line decoder, there is a total of three inputs, i.e., A0, and A1 and E and four outputs, i.e., Y0, Y1, Y2, and Y3.
+For each combination of inputs, when the enable 'E' is set to 1, one of these four outputs will be 1. <br>

  **- Generated netlist after synthesis:-**
  <img width="800" alt="netlist" src=""> <br>